ReventlessDev/reventless-core/packages/doc/md/get-started.md

 ### Basics

-When implementing a system based on Reventless you should only think about `commands` and `events` as these provide easy to understand reasoning for anything happening.
+When implementing a system based on Reventless you should only think about `commands` and `events`.
+These provide easy to understand reasoning for anything happening.
 Great care should go into naming these according to the [ubiquitous language](https://www.martinfowler.com/bliki/UbiquitousLanguage.html) of the project / context.

 `Aggregate`s are the entities in you system.